-- (1) Identify and articulate your own assumptions about human learning and development. - (2) Articulate orally and in writing the main components of each of the theories and topics that we will cover throughout the term. - (3) Identify and articulate assumptions about learning and development inherent in each of the theories and topics that we will cover throughout the term. - (4) Coordinate the theories with your own assumptions about learning and development. - (5) Connect these theories and topics to your work (or projected work) in the field. - (6) Engage in a knowledgeable and productive dialogue with colleagues about human learning, development, and educational practice.
+- (1) Identify and articulate your own assumptions about human learning and development. - (2) Articulate orally and in writing the main components of each of the theories and topics that we will cover throughout the term.

+- (3) Identify and articulate assumptions about learning and development inherent in each of the theories and topics that we will cover throughout the term. - (4) Coordinate the theories with your own assumptions about learning and development. - (5) Connect these theories and topics to your work (or projected work) in the field. - (6) Engage in a knowledgeable and productive dialogue about the role of power, privilege, oppression, and resistance with respect to learning theories, contexts for human learning and development, and educational practices.